RolandM99/RolandM99/README.md

    - ⚡ Avid learner, chess fan, problem solver, coder and programmer at heart.
    - 🎓 Bsc. in Software Engineering at Adventist University of Central Africa.
-   - 🌱 I’m currently working as a web3 developer at NGENI LABs and sharpening my skills in Blockchain and AI by learning new concepts and working on some real-world projects.
+   - 🌱 I’m currently working as a web3 Software developer at NGENI LABs and sharpening my skills in Blockchain and AI by learning new concepts and working on some real-world projects.
-   - 👯 I'm curiously looking forward to working with teams in building, Software Project Management, web applications, and viable software solutions.
+   - 👯 I'm curiously looking forward to working with teams in building reusable, maintainable, scalable and viable software solutions.
    - ⭐ I’m looking for help with anything related to what I am currently learning 😅,
    - 💬 Ask me about the 6 stages of Software Development LifeCycle.<br>
   **I'am open and interested about new challenges and new opportunities<br>